Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 ###Performance

+The performance of your application is very important, and specifically for a web application you want to make sure that all resources are sent to the user as quickly as possible.

-Some performance things you can do with Sinatra are you can tell it to cache your static resources for a set amount of time…
+Here are some things you can do to help improve the performance of your web application...

+1. Cache static resources
+2. Use the `Thin` Web Server
+3. GZIP all content

+####1.
+Cache static resources

 ```ruby
 # We set the cache control for static resources to approximately 1 month
 set :static_cache_control, [:public, :max_age => 2678400]
 ```

+####2.
+Use the `Thin` Web Server

-You can also tell Sinatra to use the 'Thin' server rather than the default 'WEBrick' server if it's available (Thin is a supremely better performing web server so do please use it!)
+You can also tell Sinatra to use the `Thin` server rather than the default `WEBrick` server if it's available (`Thin` is a supremely better performing web server so do please use it!)

 ```ruby
 # We specify which server we want to use (Thin is tried first and then failing that WEBrick)
 set :server, %w[thin webrick]
 ```

+####3.
+GZIP all content

-We can also have the web server automatically GZIP all our static resources such as HTML content, JavaScript files, CSS files by using one line of Ruby code…
+We can also have the web server automatically GZIP all our static resources (which can reduce the file size of a resource by up to 70%!) such as HTML content, JavaScript files, CSS files by using one line of Ruby code…

 ```ruby
 use Rack::Deflater
 ```

-…this uses the 'Rack' middleware application (Rack is what sits behind Sinatra as is the actual HTTP web server interface.
-But Sinatra hides all of that behind the DSL syntax of `get` and `post` calls (nice huh).
+…this uses the 'Rack' middleware application (Rack is what sits behind Sinatra and is the actual HTTP web server interface), but Sinatra hides all of that behind the DSL syntax of `get` and `post` calls (nice huh).

 ###Hosting our application